bestmomo/nice-artisan/README.md

 ## Nice Artisan ##

-This package is to add a web interface for Laravel 5 Artisan.
+This package is to add a web interface for Laravel 5 or 6 Artisan.

 ### Installation ###